 "Standard Generalized Markup Language (SGML; ISO/IEC 8879/1986)."
 Communications of the Association for Computing Machinery 34/11 (November 1991) 72-73.
 ISSN 0001-0782.

 (Co-editor of ISO standards: 10744:1992, 10744:1997 "HyTime" Hypermedia/Time-based Structuring Language, 10743:1996 Standard Music Description Language, and 13250:2000 Topic Maps.)

-"LASSO", a rule-based software system which interactively taught sixteenth century contrapuntal style, completed in 1983.
-It used AI techniques to detect well- and ill-formed contrapuntal phenomena in student-composed exercises, annotating them with hypertext links to advisory materials.
-This large program, representing five years of development effort, was made unpublishable because of an arbitrary and unwarranted technical policy decision by Control Data Corporation, which owned the PLATO interactive graphics system for which it was written.
+"LASSO", a pioneering rule-based software system which interactively taught sixteenth century contrapuntal style, completed in 1983 and later described in an article in MIT's Computer Music Journal.
+It used AI techniques to detect well- and ill-formed contrapuntal phenomena in student-composed exercises, automatically annotating them with hypertext links to advisory materials.
+The system represented five years of development effort but it was made unpublishable because of an arbitrary and unwarranted technical policy decision by Control Data Corporation, the owner of the PLATO interactive graphics system for which it was written.
 The extreme frustration caused by this experience launched me into my present career of creating, implementing, and promulgating powerful, nonproprietary standards for the computer-mediated representation, interchange, and management of knowledge.

 Ph.D.
 Florida State University, Tallahassee, Florida USA, 1983.
 Music Theory.

 M.F.A.
 California Institute of the Arts, Valencia, California, USA, 1975.
 Piano performance.

 B.A.
 Haverford College, Haverford, Pennsylvania, USA, 1971.
 Philosophy.